ceribe/poke-versus/README.md

 This is by no means a finished game as there is no animations, sounds and it is even missing some of the core features like swapping to a different pokemon.

+It was my first Svelte project so frontend is quite a mess.

 I do not own any of the assets used.

 # Communitcation protocol